jeras/TCB/doc/TCB.md

 Arbitration locking is used in the TCB reference implementation library to:
 - Keep atomicity in data bus width conversion from a wider manager to a narrower subordinate.
+  For example an atomic 64-bit read/write access over a 32-bit interconnect.
-- Keep atomicity while converting a missaligned access into multiple alligned accesses.
+- Keep atomicity while converting a misaligned access into multiple aligned accesses.

 It can also be used for read modify write, and similar operations and for QoS control.